kubernetes-client/python/devel/stats.md

 # Download Statistics

 Pypi stores download information in a [BigQuery public dataset](https://bigquery.cloud.google.com/dataset/the-psf:pypi).
-It can be queried to get detail infomration about downloads.
-For example, to get number of downloads per version, you can run this query:
+It can be queried to get detailed information about downloads.
+For example, to get the number of downloads per version, you can run this query:

 ```sql
 SELECT